Home Grown Fun

 Brown Composting Materials

-At the largest farmers market in Southern California, I caused an uproar with the other farmers when I set up a booth to sell Garden Gifts and Kits.
-I excitingly demonstrated homemade gourmet potato growing kits using burlap coffee sacks.
+At the largest farmers market in Southern California, I caused an uproar when I set up a booth to sell Garden Gifts and Kits.
+I demonstrated homemade gourmet potato growing kits using burlap coffee sacks.
 My husband thought I was crazy when the truck dropped off a full pallet of sacks on the driveway.
 Back then, coffee sacks were relatively cheap.
-The sack craze had not caught on yet.
-Every bag sold along with three types of gourmet potatoes.
+Every kit contained a coffee sack along with three types of gourmet potatoes.
 People returned to show me how well everything grew!

 HOW TO Grow potatoes in bags easily